Buccatini al amatriciana

 Add the wine and let it glaze.
 Remove the guanciale and keep aside.

-Add the bucatini to the water Add the tomato puree.
-Bring to a boil.
+Add the bucatini to the water Add the diced or canned tomatoes Bring to a boil.
 If needed add water and boil till the sauce tastes somewhat sweet.

 Season with salt and pepper.
 Add back the guanciale.
 Taste and add wine as desired.